Moon Patrol: Development

+Other games that uses M52 board are 10-Yard Fight, Traverse USA / Zippy Race / Motorace USA, and Tropical Angel.

 Ports

-Atari, Inc. released Moon Patrol for the Apple II, Atari 8-bit family, Atari 2600, Atari 5200, Atari ST, Commodore 64, VIC-20, IBM PC (as a self-booting disk), and TI-99/4A.
+Atari, Inc. released Moon Patrol for the Apple II, Atari 8-bit computers, Atari 2600, Atari 5200, Atari ST, Commodore 64, VIC-20, IBM PC (as a self-booting disk), and TI-99/4A.
 The versions for non-Atari systems were published under the Atarisoft label.
 The MSX conversion was published by Irem.

 Reception

 Moon Patrol was among the five top-grossing arcade games on North America's monthly RePlay charts by January 1983.

 Moon Patrol received a Certificate of Merit in the category of "1984 Best Science Fiction/ Fantasy Video Game" at the 5th annual Arkie Awards.
 Arcade Express reviewed the arcade version in January 1983 and scored it 8 out of 10.

 Scott Mace of InfoWorld stated that Moon Patrol for the Commodore 64 was his favorite Atarisoft game, making good use of the computer's sound.
 Computer Games magazine called the Commodore 64 conversion a "very good" shoot 'em up and the "thinking man's killing game" while noting it has a continue feature like Vanguard.
 They later gave the home computer conversions a B− rating.
-In March 1985, Computer & Video Games rated the Atari 800 version 33 out of 40 and listed it as the third best game of the month.
-In 1995, Flux magazine ranked the arcade version 86th on their "Top 100 Video Games."
+In March 1985, Computer & Video Games rated the Atari 8-bit computer version 33 out of 40 and listed it as the third best game of the month.
+In 1995, Flux magazine ranked the arcade version 86th on their "Top 100 Video Games" list.